 2. Empty one bottle of Elmer’s glitter glue into your bowl.

-3. Add 1/2 tablespoon of baking soda to your bowl and mix thoroughly.
+3. Add 1/2 teaspoon of baking soda to your bowl and mix thoroughly.

 4. Now add in your contact lens solution.
 Add in 1/2 tablespoon to start and then another 1/2 tablespoon.
 Mix well.
 We like to add in the last tablespoon only a teaspoon at a time.
 If you add in too much contact lens solution your slime will become too hard.